ramsey/uuid/SECURITY.md

 ## Encryption Key for security@ramsey.dev

-For increased privacy when reporting sensitive issues, you may encrypt your message using the following key:
+For increased privacy when reporting sensitive issues, you may encrypt your messages using the following key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----